exasol/script-languages-release/README.md

 ## In a Nutshell
 ### Prerequisites

 We are using the [script-languages-container-tool](https://github.com/exasol/script-languages-container-tool) (exaslct) to build the containers.
 The script-languages-container-tool is already installed into this repository and will fetch all required Docker images when they are not already present.
-As this you only need to fulfil the [prerequisites for running the script-languages-container-tool](https://github.com/exasol/script-languages-container-tool#for-running).
+So, you only need to fulfil the [prerequisites for running the script-languages-container-tool](https://github.com/exasol/script-languages-container-tool#for-running).
 ### Getting Started

 If you only want to use pre-built containers, you can find them in the [release section](https://github.com/exasol/script-languages-release/releases) of this repository.
 However, if you want build custom container you need to clone this repository.